-Bill has been selected for inclusion in The Best Lawyers in America in the field of First Amendment law for over 25 years (1991-2020) and has been recognized among the Texas Super Lawyers by Thomson Reuters in every year of voting from 2003-2017.
+Bill has been selected for inclusion in The Best Lawyers in America in the field of First Amendment law for 30 years (1991-2021) and has been recognized among the Texas Super Lawyers in every year of voting from 2003-2020.
 He is AV-rated by Martindale-Hubbell.

 - Representation of a major metropolitan newspaper, two book publishers and three television broadcasters in multiple libel, privacy and intellectual property cases in courts across Texas, including six successful decisions in the Texas Supreme Court

 - Representation of a global transportation company in connection with administrative and court proceedings in multiple Texas counties to protect trade secrets under the Texas Public Information Act

 - Representation of the nation’s largest automated teller machine (ATM) network operator in defense of claims arising from multiple distributor agreements in Mexico